 The concluded project was the second development measure to support IDPoor since 2006 and was originally set to end in April 2015.
 BMZ and DFAT agreed to a cost-neutral extension initially to October 2015 and later to February 2016, to account for the delays in implementing the urban IDPoor procedure and in order to finalise the activities related to the urban IDPoor pilot.

-The planned overall project budget was EUR 5.100.000 of which EUR 300.000 were to be financed by the German Federal Ministry for Economic Cooperation and Development (BMZ) and EUR 4.800.000 (equates to AUD 6.000.000) by DFAT.
+The planned overall project budget was EUR 5.100.000 of which EUR 300.000 was financed by the German Federal Ministry for Economic Cooperation and Development (BMZ) and EUR 4.800.000 (equates to AUD 6.000.000) by DFAT.

 GIZ proposes to transfer the BMZ left over funds from this development measure to the subsequent development measure IDPoor III (PN 2015.2093.1).
 A corresponding change offer will be submitted to BMZ as soon as the internal final settlement of project funds has been completed.